oils-for-unix/oils/doc/eggex.md

 ### Flags and Translation Preferences (`;`)

-Flags or "regex modifiers" appear after the first semicolon:
+Flags or "regex modifiers" appear after a semicolon:

     / digit+ ; ignorecase /

-A translation preference looks like `%pref`.
+A translation preference is specified with a symbol like `%pref`.
 It controls what regex syntax the eggex is translated to by default.

+    / digit+ ; %ERE /                # translates to [[:digit:]]+
+    / digit+ ; %python /             # translates to \d+

+Flags and translation preferences together:

-    / digit+ ; ignorecase %ERE /
+    / digit+ ; ignorecase %python /  # translates to (?i)\d+

 ### Multiline Syntax